shotover/shotover-proxy/docs/transforms/transforms.md

 ### Implementation Status

-* Alpha - Should not be used for real purposes yet.
+* Alpha - Should not be used in production.
-* Beta - Ready to be used but lacks production testing.
+* Beta - Ready for use but is not battle tested.
-* Ready - Ready to be used.
+* Ready - Ready for use.

-Future transforms wont be added to the public API while in alpha.
+Future transforms won't be added to the public API while in alpha.
 But in these early days we have chosen to publish these alpha transforms to demonstrate the direction we want to take the project.

 ### Transforms